 Obsessive symptoms most often include invasive thoughts that cause stress and compel OCD patients to perform compulsive actions.
 Those with OCD may not even realize that their thoughts are not normal.

-These thoughts can be distracting and can often interfere with daily life such as at school, on the job or during social functions.
+These negative thoughts can be distracting and can often interfere with daily life such as at school, on the job or during social functions.
 The obsessive fears are often germophobic in nature — though it has since become known as a stereotype of all OCD sufferers — and can include fear of being contaminated, being around dirty or human touch in general.

 Obsessive thoughts can be violent or disturbing as well.
 This can include fear of hurting yourself or others or thoughts urging you to act inappropriately in a public setting.